DSantosO/anetolib/README.md

 For comments, questions or suggestions about new functionalities, the user can contact anetolib@gmail.com

-The authors thank Lluis Guesa and Víctor Martín for suggestions and improvements in the code of the library.
+The authors thank Lluís Gesa and Víctor Martín for suggestions and improvements in the code of the library.